aidatatools/ollama-benchmark/README.md

 llm_benchmark hello jason
 ```

-### Example #1 send systeminfo and bechmark results to a remote server
+### Example #1 send systeminfo and benchmark results to a remote server

 ```bash
 llm_benchmark run
 ```

-### Example #2 Do not send systeminfo and bechmark results to a remote server
+### Example #2 Do not send systeminfo and benchmark results to a remote server

 ```bash
 llm_benchmark run --no-sendinfo